 You can also see sections of the remaining Themistoclean wall here, including several ceremonial gates that were once used in rituals.
 Admission to the site is included in the Athens combination ticket.

 (This also includes entrance to the Acropolis and its museum).
 Alternatively, a standard ticket is €8, while concessionary tickets are €4.

 Filopappou Hill, often referred to as “The Hill of Muses” takes its name from the shrine that sits at its peak, dedicated to the Roman Commander Julius Antiochus Filopappos.
 The walk to the top is pleasant.

 It leads you from Dionysiou Areopagitou, past quaint churches, historic cave complexes, and stunning woodland.

 There are several notable attractions here.
 A mysterious cave complex known as “Socrates Prison” was, for a period, mistakenly thought to be the place where the Greek Philosopher was imprisoned and executed.

-Pnyx Hill is where great Greek orators would gather to give speeches and discuss politics.
+Nearby, the Pnyx Hill is where great Greek orators would gather to give speeches and discuss politics.
 The site was in fact, the birthplace of democracy.